Experiencing Interruptions?

 Director Biography - Bruce David Janu

 Bruce David Janu is an award-winning filmmaker, educator, and founder of Bell, Book and Camera Productions.
 With over 30 years in education, Bruce transitioned into filmmaking, earning acclaim for his first documentary, Facing Sudan (2007), which received two Best Documentary awards, including at the Illinois International Film Festival.
 His follow-up, Crayons and Paper, spotlighted humanitarian efforts in global conflict zones.
 Most recently, Bruce directed This Sacred Space: The Story of Old Lynn Concerts, winning Best Director at Toronto’s Couch Film Festival.
 His latest work, Say My Name, marks his first foray into scripted horror.
-Currently, Bruce is in pre-production on Ginny & Juel, a documentary exploring the legacy of the 1920s all-female jazz band, The Ingenues.
+Currently, Bruce is in production on Ginny & Juel, a documentary exploring the legacy of the 1920s all-female jazz band, The Ingenues.

 Beyond film, Bruce is also a writer, podcaster, and host on Vinyl Voyage Radio, where he celebrates music history.
+By day, he is a high school librarian.

 Add Director Biography